Diners Brutally Beat Waitress Over Late Food, Smash Plates And Cups On Her Head [Video]

 Meanwhile, the restaurant’s manager, identified as Ms. Li, revealed that the beaten waitress has been working in the restaurant for two years.
 She also vouched that the victim has been doing a pretty good job as a waitress.

 The waitress, who sustained some minor injuries from the attack, was taken to the hospital for treatment.
-Ms. Li has also contacted Hengyang Police to track down the violent diners and assured the victim’s family that they will continue to cooperate with authorities.
+Ms. Li has also contacted Hengyang Police to track down the violent diners.
+They assured the victim’s family that they will continue to cooperate with authorities.

-One of the attackers, identified as Zhang, was reportedly found and already in the custody of police for further questioning.
+One of the attackers, identified as Zhang, was reportedly found and is already in the custody of police for further questioning.
 The incident took place in Tianxiake Chinese Restaurant in Hengyang, Hunan Province.

 So far, an investigation has been conducted by authorities.
-It remains unclear if the victim will file any charges against her attackers.
+It remains unclear whether the victim will file any charges against her attackers.